kisom/rawk/page/sfnet/how.md

 how is rawk licensed?
 =====================
-this software is dual-licensed as it were.
+this software is dual-licensed under the isc license and released into the public domain.

 the intent of this is to provide end users with the maximum freedom to use this code however. therefore, it is licensed under whichever of these two licenses